JDestefano11/JDestefano11/README.md

 ## 👨‍💻 Who I Am

-I’m a **self-taught, frontend-focused full-stack developer** with a passion for building sleek, performant, and accessible apps.
+I’m a **frontend-focused full-stack developer** with a passion for building sleek, performant, and accessible apps.
 My background in **high-pressure team leadership** taught me how to move fast, adapt quickly, and solve real-world problems through code.

 🧠 I combine **a designer’s eye** with a **developer’s logic**
 🔥 Startup mindset: agile, iterative, results-first